 Festivals celebrated at the Temple

 Thousands of devotees pull the three chariots chanting the names of the Lord.
-After the Rathas reach the Temple, the idols are taken to the Vasantha Mahal where God is placed in a cradle and Pooja is performed for him.
-After the Poojas, the idols are taken to the sanctum where the Flute Seva and Ekantha Seva takes place signaling the end of the day.
+After the Rathas reach the Temple, the priests take the idols to the Vasantha Mahal where they place the God in a cradle and perform the Pooja for him.
+After the Poojas, they take the idols to the sanctum where the Flute Seva and Ekantha Seva takes place signaling the end of the day.

 A clay image of Sri Krishna is taken around the town in a Ratha and the Handi ceremony is celebrated with great energy.
-Handi is the process of breaking clay pots that are hung between buildings and poles.
-A parade can be seen in which people dress as animals, masked figures and entertain the crowd.
-The idol is then submerged in the Madhava Sarovar signaling the end of the celebrations.
+Handi is the process of breaking clay pots that hang between buildings and poles.
+Devotees take out a parade in which people dress as animals, masked figures and entertain the crowd.
+Then they submerge the idol in the Madhava Sarovar signaling the end of the celebrations.

 How to reach: Road, Rail and Air

-- By Train – Udupi is an important railway station in the Konkan Railway route.
+By Train – Udupi is an important railway station in the Konkan Railway route.
 Regular trains are available from cities like Mumbai, Jaipur, Bengaluru, Gokarna, Murudeshwar, Kohlapur, Trivandrum and Madgaon.

 Where to stay